Securiti Named a 2022 Cool Vendor in Data Security by GartnerDownload Now

 The core of any smart data linking automation solution is artificial intelligence and machine learning.
-What this means is that machine learning and automation is paired with artificial intelligence to stitch ‘people data graphs’ to give a complete and holistic picture of when, where, why and how personal information of customers were collected, stored, shared and used.
-This helicopter-level visibility, so to speak, translates to time saved sorting and linking personal data of consumers which can then be utilised for other operational processes.
+What this means is that machine learning and automation is paired with artificial intelligence to stitch ‘people data graphs’ to give a complete and holistic picture of when, where, why, and how personal information of customers were collected, stored, shared, and used.
+This helicopter-level visibility, so to speak, translates to time-saved sorting and linking personal data of consumers which can then be utilized for other operational processes.

 Assessing vendors before partnering up is empirical to thrive in an era of strict data privacy regulations as even the smallest let up in controls, be it by a vendor, can severely dent an organization’s credibility.
 In order to alleviate the risk, a system of vendor assessment based on artificial intelligence and automation is necessary.

 An effective consent management platform should offer the following:

 Automatically link personal data with their owners in all structured and unstructured data systems.
 In complex unstructured data systems, data discovery tools can identify documents or files that contain an individual’s personal information.

 A good data mapping solution supports the organization’s privacy compliance requirements by allowing it to collaboratively gain full visibility into the flow and control of personal data—not just within the organization but also outside its boundaries.